Marco-IG/marco.github.io/Linux/OpenLDAP.md

       $ sudo sysctl -p

 Next, we need to create an iptables rule that allows packets from the servers (we will create them after this) to reach the external network and receive responses back through the router.
 In other words, we want the router to perform NAT so that internal devices can access the outside network using the router’s external IP address.
-To do this, we add the following rule and we keep it permanent:
+To do this, we add the following rule and we keep it permanent (remember to install **iptables-persistent** to use netfilter-persistent):

       $ sudo iptables -t nat -A POSTROUTING -o enp0s3 -j SNAT --to-source 192.168.1.100
       $ sudo netfilter-persistent save